 Brokerage client receivables include receivables of our company's broker-dealer subsidiaries, which represent amounts due on cash and margin transactions and are generally collateralized by securities owned by clients.
 Brokerage client receivables, primarily consisting of floating-rate loans collateralized by customerowned securities, are charged interest at rates similar to other such loans made throughout the industry.
 The receivables are reported at their outstanding principal balance net of allowance for doubtful accounts.
-When a brokerage client receivable is considered to be impaired, the amount of the impairment is generally measured based on current prices from independent sources, such as listed market prices or broker-dealer price quotations.
+When a brokerage client receivable is considered to be impaired, the amount of the impairment is generally measured based on the fair value of the securities acting as collateral, which is measured based on current prices from independent sources, such as listed market prices or broker-dealer price quotations.
 Securities owned by customers, including those that collateralize margin or other similar transactions, are not reflected in the consolidated statements of financial condition.